engula/engula/docs/design.md

 Engula exposes a far more rich set of APIs to manipulate data than existing storage engines.
 Each data type supports a dedicated set of APIs to manipulate values of that type.
-For example, numeric types support arithmetic operations like addition and subtraction, collection types support operations to insert, update, and delete a single element.
+For example, numeric types support arithmetic operations like addition and subtraction, collection types support operations to insert, update, and delete individual elements.

 Engula supports atomic updates to a single record as well as ACID transactions across multiple records within a database.
 However, records of different databases are independent of each other, which means that interoperations between different databases are impossible.